 Charity lives with his father.
-He is responsible for carrying water, gathering firewood and teaching others.
 His father is sometimes employed as a laborer.
+Charity works at home carrying water, gathering firewood and teaching others.
 There are 4 children in the family.

 As part of Compassion's ministry, Charity participates in church activities, Bible class and youth group.
 He is also in high school where his performance is average.
 Ping pong, soccer and basketball are his favorite activities.